 In Years 10 and 11 all pupils spend 20% of their curriculum time following a broad and balanced Science course.
 This includes a variety of assessment methods including internally assessed work, unit tests and final examinations.
-A variety of courses are offered including Core and Additional Science at Year 11 and the new Trilogy or Separate Sciences at Year 10.
-All include the opportunity to study Biology, Chemistry and Physics.
+All students will study Physics, Biology and Chemistry, however a variety of courses are offered to facilitate this, including the new AQA Trilogy course and AQA Separate Sciences.

 Key Stage 3

 In KS3 pupils are taught 6 hours per fortnight and follow a curriculum that builds on previous knowledge and introduces key ideas that pupils will study at KS4 as well as allowing pupils to develop investigative skills.

 All pupils in Science are set by ability at KS3 and all teachers are following a scheme of work that ensures that all pupils cover a range of stimulating and engaging topics.
 The scheme of work allows for all pupils to be challenged and given additional support where necessary.
 Pupils are assessed regularly in class and their progress closely monitored, pupils undertake an end-of-year assessment, as well as assessments at the end of each unit.

 Students in Year 11 receive 9 hours a fortnight.
 They are taught by subject specialists and learn all 3 disciplines of Science – Biology, Chemistry and Physics.
 The majority of students will study AQA Trilogy Science, whilst some will study AQA Separate Sciences.

 In Year 10 students follow either 8 hours a fortnight of Trilogy or 15 hours a fortnight of Separate Science.

 Students are set by ability and are assessed through regular internal assessment followed by terminal exams set by the exam board.